Seminary of the Southwest: History

-About
+Academics

-Seminary of the Southwest is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award master’s degrees and post-baccalaureate diplomas.
+Seminary of the Southwest is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award master's degrees and post-baccalaureate diplomas.
 The seminary is also accredited by the Commission on Accrediting of Association of Theological Schools in the United States and Canada.
 The seminary belongs to the Council of Southwestern Theological Schools and the American Theological Library Association.

 Seminary of the Southwest is one of eight official US Episcopal Church seminaries.

+The seminary offers Master of Divinity and Master of Arts programs as well as a diploma program and continuing education courses and workshops.
 Between 2001 and 2011, Seminary of the Southwest trained eight percent of Episcopal priests.